eliasbagley/eliasbagley.github.io/_posts/2016-02-27-android-studio-live-templates.markdown

 categories: Android
 ---

 For each of these, naviate to `Preferences -> Live Templates`, and create a new Live Template.
-Define the context as 'Java'.
+Define the context as `Java`.

 # Static imports for tests